Controllable Sequence Editing for Biological and Clinical Trajectories: Limitations Future Directions

 \section{Limitations \& Future Directions}

-There are two key limitations of \name.
+There are a few key limitations of \name.
 Firstly, we define temporal concepts such that each element represents a unique measured variable in the sequence (e.g.,~gene expression, lab test).
-Instead, it may be beneficial to learn higher-order relationships between the measured variables or across time as abstract hierarchical concepts~\cite{the2024large, kacprzyk2024towards}.
-Secondly, while \name is able to generate counterfactual sequences for any condition, including those it may not have seen during training, \name could potentially improve with additional guidance from a real-world causal model for the system or domain of interest~\cite{chatzi2024counterfactual}.
+Instead, it may be beneficial to learn higher-order relationships between the measured variables or across time as abstract hierarchical concepts~\citep{the2024large, kacprzyk2024towards}.
+Secondly, while \name is able to generate counterfactual sequences for any condition, including those it may not have seen during training, \name could potentially improve with additional guidance from a real-world causal model for the system or domain of interest~\citep{chatzi2024counterfactual}.
 Since defining such a real-world causal graph is a major challenge, one promising future direction could be to enable user interventions, such as those performed in our T1D case studies, to finetune \name.
-While this work focuses on cellular and patient trajectories, \name can be readily extended to perform sequence editing in other domains.
+There are many opportunities to improve \name.
+While elegant, the multiplicative decoder may impose a linearity assumption.
+Also, in the concept decoder, it can be a limitation to use the last time step $\mathbf{x}_{:,t_i}$ for decoding the next time step if there are missing or zero values.
+Straightforward solutions are to take the mean of the historical context or impute the missing values in the historical data before forecasting $t_j$.
+In addition to temporal editing of trajectories, future work may extend \name for spatial and positional editing.